epinio/epinio/README.md

 Epinio's development is governed by the following principles:

 - **Greater Developer Experience**
-  - single command push for short learning curve
+  - Single command push for short learning curve
 - **Edge Friendly**
-  - must fit in less than 4GB of RAM
+  - Has to fit in less than 4GB of RAM
 - **Easy Installation**
-  - must install in less than 5 minutes when images are warm
+  - Has to install in less than 5 minutes when images are warm
-  - must completely uninstall and leave the cluster in its previous state with an one-line command
+  - Has to completely uninstall and leave the cluster in its previous state with a one-line command
 - **Minimum Complexity**
-  - scale from desktop/local to data center environment
+  - Scale from desktop/local to data center environment
-  - must install with an one-line command and zero config
+  - Has to install with a one-line command and zero config
 - **API Driven Architecture**
 - **Security Focused**